Odours in S.E. Calgary

 Facility Expansion

-• The expansion will see new technology added to the facility operations.
-An anaerobic digestion system will complement the existing in-vessel composting process.
-This will allow the facility to handle a larger volume of organics through an enclosed system that will help control the odours produced.
-It will also capture bio-gas that will be upgraded into a renewable natural gas.
-Learn more about expansion here.
+The Composting Facility expansion will add an anaerobic digestion system to support the existing composting process.
+This will allow the facility to process a larger volume of organics.
+It is an enclosed system that will help control the odours produced.
+Bio-gas will also be captured and transformed into renewable natural gas.

 Operational